Roboy/ss18_talk_to_two/README.md

 Please find more information and the code in the folder called `transformatrix`.
 There's an additional README where you can find more detailed information about its functionality and how to use it.

-##### Breakout board
+##### Microphone holder

-We designed our costum breakout board and 3D printed it.
+We designed our costum microphone holder and 3D printed it.
 In the folder `stuff_related_to_custom_mic_array`you can find all the files we used to print it.

 ## SAM
 SAM - Speaker and Audio Manager.
-Handles identifing who is speaking using direction of arrival information and speaker recognitioon.
+Handles the identification of who is speaking using direction of arrival information and speaker recognition.
 More information can be found in the README in the the folder `SAM`.

 ## Speaker diarization